mute-key/editoroverlay/README.md

 ## MUST READ

 If you install this extension and drag mouse updown rapidly, you will see the spikes in CPU usage.
-I advice you to check the increment of cpu usage before installing it
+I advice you to check the increment of cpu usage before installing it.

+just in case, right click on statusbar and hide editor selection.

+that feature alone took 10% of my cpu usage when i did same action with this extension on. (i will add more detail what is going on and what has been improvement, etc before update)